lukasturcani/molder/readme.rst

 Introduction.
 =============

 Molder is a data collection website for molecules.
-When hosted on a server, it looks like this:
+When hosted, it looks like this:

 .. image:: pictures/molder.png